Read these instructions completely before you begin.

 Isolate the Robot products from IBM changes to the QPGMR or QSECOFR profile defaults.

-Note: If you've made any manual changes to the RBTUSER or RBTADMIN user profiles and their authorities, these changes will be lost with any product installation or conversion.
+Note: If you have made any manual changes to the RBTUSER or RBTADMIN user profiles and their authorities, these changes will be lost with any product installation or conversion.

 No other Robot products can be active while Robot Schedule Enterprise is converted.
 End the RBTSLEEPER subsystem before starting the process.
 For minimal impact on your operations, plan to convert at a time when your Robot products do not need to be active.

-If you’re currently using Robot Client, you can run Robot Client and Robot Schedule Enterprise on the same IBM i server and attached servers at the same time.
+If you are currently using Robot Client, you can run Robot Client and Robot Schedule Enterprise on the same IBM i server and attached servers at the same time.

 To use Robot Schedule Enterprise 2, you must install the Robot Schedule Explorer.
 For details, see “Installing or Updating Robot Schedule.”